 What is recommended inside bending radius in sheet metal fabrication?

 For hard materials (CRCA and stainless steel), Minimum inside radius is 0.7 times of sheet thickness.
 For softer materials (for example Aluminium) minimum inside radius is equal to sheet thickness.

-What is minimum required Flange Length in Sheetmetal Bending?
+What is the minimum required Flange Length in Sheetmetal Bending?

 Minimum flange length shall be equal to 4 times of sheet thickness plus inside radius.

 Minimum Flange length = 4 X T (sheet thickness) + R (Inside Bend Radius)

-What is minimum recommended Hole/Slot distance from Edge?
+What is the minimum recommended Hole/Slot distance from Edge?

 Minimum Distance = 3 X Sheet Thickness + R (Inside Bend Radius)

 After bending total length (Length + Height) of sheetmetal part is not equal to Flat Length.
 This increase in overall length is known as bending allowance.